raphss/Address-Book/README.md

 ## License

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para detalhes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact